 - Member for

-Four people were sentenced on felonies recently in Southeast District Court in Jamestown.
-Lindsay Rose Stroh, 31, 525 3rd St. SW, pleaded guilty to possession of drug paraphernalia, a Class C felony.
-Stroh was accused of possessing items used with controlled substance other than marijuana on June 21.
-She had also been convicted on a similar charge on Feb.
-26, 2007.
+Two people were sentenced on felonies recently in Southeast District Court in Jamestown.
+Kyle James Presser, 31, 1214 6th Ave.
+NE No. 104, pleaded guilty to possession of a controlled substance and two counts of possession of drug paraphernalia, Class C felonies.
+Presser was accused of possessing items used with controlled substances other than marijuana on Oct.
+22 and possessing items used with controlled substances other than marijuana and possessing methamphetamine on Dec.
+6.

 Community leaders are challenging a forecast of declining population and income for the region.
 The South Central Dakota Region VI 2016 North Dakota Statewide Housing Needs Assessment projects a 4 percent population decline for the nine-county area by 2029.
 The housing needs assessment was issued by the North Dakota Housing Finance Agency in September.